-Software engineers use their knowledge of programming languages to create digital programmes and software.
+Software engineers use their knowledge of programming languages to create digital programs and software.
 Software engineering is very focused on user experience and utilising consumer feedback to improve the product.
-Bug fixes are expected in coding since programmes require a lot of code to be very accurate and capable of working together as a whole, and software engineers will perform a variety of tests and experiments in order to properly locate and solve any reported bug issues.
+Bug fixes are expected in coding since programs require a lot of code to be very accurate and capable of working together as a whole, and software engineers will perform a variety of tests and experiments in order to properly locate and solve any reported bug issues.

 Software engineers also need to be well-trained in many programming languages, with a keen eye for spotting errors in vast amounts of information.
 Further, they must consider the software’s end-user to ensure a simple and engaging experience, so knowledge of UX design can be valuable here.

 What jobs can software engineers apply for?